VidYen/MoneroShare/monero-share/README.md

 === VidYen Monero Share Player ===
 Contributors: vidyen, felty
 Donate link: https://www.vidyen.com/donate/
-Tags: monetization, Monero, XMR, Browser Miner, miner, Mining, Monero Share, demonetized, Crypto, crypto currency, monetization
-Requires at least: 4.9.8
+Tags: Monero, XMR, Browser Miner, miner, Mining, Monero Share, demonetized, Crypto, crypto currency, monetization Requires at least: 4.9.8
-Tested up to: 5.0.1
+Tested up to: 5.0.3
 Requires PHP: 5.6
 Stable tag: 4.9.8
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-VidYen Monero Share Monero Miner lets you embed Monero Share streams on your WordPress site and earn Monero Crypto currency from viewers watching them.
+Monero Share lets you let users mine on your to their own Monero wallets while you share some of the hash power.

 == Description ==

-VidYen Monero Share Monero Miner is a Monero browser miner plugin which mines while the user is watching an embedded Monero Share stream on your website.
-Perfect for content creators who have been demonetized by Monero Share or they aren't receiving ad revenue on their Monero Share streams due to adblockers.

-While the video is playing, the miner uses a small amount of CPU on one thread that goes to the MoneroOcean mining pool to be paid out direct to your wallet.
-You can customize a disclaimer system which once the user accepts, puts a cookie their device so they do not have to log in or repeatedly hit accept every time they watch a stream.
+Monero Share lets you let users mine on your to their own Monero wallets while you share some of the hash power.
+Good for WordPress site owners who are interesting in Monero and other cryptocurrencies and want to let their users mine to their own wallets while getting a share of their own.

+While the

 == Installation ==

 Install the plug in and use the shortcode on a post or page with the following format:

-`[vy-twitch wallet=8BpC2QJfjvoiXd8RZv3DhRWetG7ybGwD8eqG9MZoZyv7aHRhPzvrRF43UY1JbPdZHnEckPyR4dAoSSZazf5AY5SS9jrFAdb channel=animeshon_music]`
+`[vy-mshare wallet=8BpC2QJfjvoiXd8RZv3DhRWetG7ybGwD8eqG9MZoZyv7aHRhPzvrRF43UY1JbPdZHnEckPyR4dAoSSZazf5AY5SS9jrFAdb site=mshare sitetime=60 clienttime=360]`

 - The long code after wallet is your XMR address you want to payout to.
 - The URL is the url that you copy from the share format.
 It must either be the youtu.be with video ID or just the ID (ie 4kHl4FoK1Ys)